Best Audio Interface for Beginners: Top Picks for High-Quality Sound

 Instrument Inputs

-Used for directly connecting instruments like guitars, basses, and keyboards to the audio interface for recording music.
+Used for directly connecting instruments like guitars, basses, and keyboards to the audio interface for recording music, allowing for direct monitoring of the input signal.

 Microphone Inputs

-Dedicated XLR inputs for connecting microphones, often with built-in preamps for boosting the microphone signal.
+Dedicated XLR inputs are used to connect microphones, often with built-in preamps to boost the microphone signal.

 Headphone Outputs